Skip to content

 Step 7: handle_connection—One Coroutine Per Connection

-With async_read and async_write, the logic for handling client connections becomes exceptionally clean.
-The entire handle_connection is just an infinite loop: read data, write it back, until the connection closes or an error occurs.
+With async_read and async_write in place, the logic for handling client connections becomes exceptionally concise.
+The entire handle_connection is just an infinite loop: read data, write it back, and repeat until the connection closes or an error occurs.

 /// 处理单个客户端连接的协程